The "Nasal cycle" linked to Sleep Apnea.

 As we do NOT know HOW we breathe at night, we do not know if we breathe the right way.
 In general we "in" & "exhale" 6,000 times a night, (in 8 hours) while during the daytime, we, unconsciousness often we breathe by using the mouth instead of the nose.
 (While speaking, walking, in rest etc.).

 This makes nose breathing at night, while sleeping, extra important.
-When using our nose while sleeping, we receive additional Nitric oxide (NO) from our sinuses, which is important for our “Oxygen exchange” (Oxygenation) to our cells in body and mind.
+When using our nose while sleeping, we receive additional (Extra) Sinus air passing the nasal cavities and nostrils, which is important for our “Oxygen exchange” (Oxygenation) to our cells in body and mind.

 Specialists say: At least 65 to 75 % of all geriatric illnesses are caused by bad breathing at night, because of insufficient oxygen receiving.
 Also, when breathing using the nose, opposite as in Sleep apnea, we eliminate most viruses and bad bacteria, due to more NO in our nasal cavities and lungs.
 Also, common colds are decreased by 80%.
 This is why we feel immediately much more rested after the first night using the NasalVent Balance!!
 Sleep apnea in general is caused due to mouth breathing / sleeping at the back.